BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

     "refetch".
 14. The support of schema-qualified table names and optional guessing of table name from class name is new in PyDO2.
+15. The optional guessing of field information at runtime, controlled by the ``guess_columns`` attribute, is a new feature in PyDO2.